A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

 We also noted that the ratio of the number of photons coming from AGNs and detected during quiescent states to that detected during flares is higher for the energy band of $E>10$ GeV compared with those for the energy bands of 4.5 GeV$<E<$6 GeV and 6 GeV$<E<$10 GeV.
 A probable explanation is the presence of the selection bias because the sample of 394 sources contains 185 BL Lac type blazars and 146 FSRQs, while the sample of 158 sources contains 56 BL Lac type blazars and 92 FSRQs.

-We also repeated our analysis and computed the ratio of the number of photons coming from AGNs and detected during quiescent states to the number of photons coming from AGNs and detected during flares by using only the sample of the 158 AGNs showing flaring activity.
+We also repeated our analysis and computed the ratio of the number of photons coming from AGNs and detected during quiescent states to the number of photons coming from AGNs and detected during flares by using only the sample of the 158 AGNs showing flaring activity (this guarantees the same ratio of the numbers of BL Lac type blazars to FSRQs for which flares and quiescent states are recorded).
 This is useful to suppress a possible selection effect due to considering different AGN samples for flaring and quiescent states.
 These ratios are shown in Table \ref{TabNEW}.
 The calculated ratios are also within the error bars for each energy bin.
 The ratios shown for the first annular bin are statistically significantly different between the energy band, $>10$GeV, and the other two energy bands.
 However, a detailed study of this question is beyond of the scope of our paper.
+Note that the ratio computed for the numbers of background photons (i.e. those from the outer annuli) recorded during AGN flares and quiescent states does reveal any change from one energy band to another.
+This indicates that the changing of the ratio with energy as described is related to the AGN themselves rather than to any background variation in time.